pforret/jekyll.forret.com/_posts/2007/ayurveda/2008-08-21-what-to-wear-on-sunday.md

   - sunday
 ---

-This is part of a series of posts on [weekday colors](/tag/ayurveda/).
+<small>This is part of a series of posts on [weekday colors](/tag/ayurveda/).</small>

+What color should you wear on Sundays, according to the Ayurveda?

 ## Sunday: maroon/pink